Relationships are constructed of memories. When I think of a close friend, the warm memories flood my heart. It’s the same with God.

 Even in this hot pursuit, we can have the wrong motives.
 If every single time we come before the Lord to seek Him only because we need something at the moment, our motive is wrong.

 We are not to seek God only for what we can get from Him (the gifts and blessings).
 Seek His face, not just His hand.
 Seek to know His heart, His character.
-There is nothing more precious.
+And the truth is, there is nothing more precious.

 There may be times when you need to seek Him for help.
 There will be times when you are finding scriptures to stand on so that you overcome your weaknesses.